IEvangelist/blazorators/README.md

 ## Design goals

 I was hoping to use the [TypeScript DOM lib generator](https://github.com/microsoft/TypeScript-DOM-lib-generator/tree/main/inputfiles) bits as input.
 This input would be read, parsed, and cached within the generator.
+The generator code would be capable of generating extension methods on the `IJSRuntime`.
+Additionally, the generator will create object graphs from the well know web APIs.

 ### Example consumption of source generator